Pioank/pinpoint-cf-journeys-migration/README.md

     1. **Stack name**: Provide a name for your AWS CloudFormation stack
     2. **AWSRegionFrom**: Select from the list the AWS Region where you want to copy the existing Pinpoint journeys from
     3. **PinpointProjectIdFrom**: Provide the Amazon Pinpoint Project Id for the project that hosts the Pinpoint journeys
-    4. **PinpointJourneyIds**: Type the Pinpoint Journey Ids that you want to copy separated by comma ","
+    4. **PinpointJourneyIds**: Type the Pinpoint Journey Ids that you want to copy separated by comma "," and no spaces
     5. **PinpointProjectId**: Type the Pinpoint Project Id if you already have one where you want the Journeys to be pasted otherwise leave it empty
     6. **NewPInpointProjectName**: If you don't have an existing Pinpoint Project then type a name to create one
+    7. **DeleteAll**: If Yes is selected then all Pinpoint Journeys will be deleted.
+Note that if you create a Pinpoint Project as part of this CloudFormation template, it won't be deleted.
 4. Create the Stack